Rural broadband expansion barely survives legislative deadline

 That left it to the House to resurrect the legislation.
 After sitting on the sidelines throughout the session, supporters in the House grabbed a bill left over from last year and essentially rewrote it.

-“A lot of plans have been put on the table,” House Majority Leader Jon Burns, R-Newington, said during Thursday’s night brief floor debate.
+“A lot of plans have been put on the table,” House Majority Leader Jon Burns, R-Newington, said during Thursday’s night, March 12, brief floor debate.
 “This seems to be the one that’s got the most traction.”

 Despite the airing of concerns over the new regulatory authority the bill would give the PSC, the House passed it 116-44.
 The legislation now moves to the Senate.